afnanenayet/tiny-c/project/README.md

 out-of-source build.
 I usually use a directory called `build`.

 Example:
 ```sh
 mkdir -p build;
 cd build;
 cmake .. -DCMAKE_BUILD_TYPE=Release
 make
 ```
 You can also run `build.sh`, which will perform the same steps.
 ```sh
 ./build.sh
 ```
+This will create a binary in the build folder called `minic`.

+You can invoke it with `./build/minic`.
+It will take input from `stdin`.

 ### Documentation